 Starr attended Sidney Lanier High School in Montgomery.
 He tried out for the football team in his sophomore year but quit after two weeks.
 Starr’s father gave him an ultimatum: play football or work in the family’s garden.
 Starr chose to return to the gridiron.

 Starr became Lanier’s starting quarterback in his junior year after the incumbent broke his leg.
 He led his school to an undefeated season.
 He raised his profile during his senior season by being named all-state and All-American.
 Starr received scholarship offers from all over the country.
 He seriously considered Kentucky, where Paul “Bear” Bryant was head coach at the time.
 He also had Auburn on his list.
-In the end, he chose another Southeastern Conference school (Alabama) so he could be close to Cherry.
+In the end, he chose another Southeastern Conference school (Alabama) so he could be close to Cherry, his high school sweetheart.

 Unlike many conferences at the time, the SEC allowed freshmen to play varsity sports.
 Starr didn’t start for the Crimson Tide during his freshman season (1952) but played enough minutes to earn a letter.
 The highlight of his first season in Tuscaloosa was going 8 of 12 for 93 yards and a touchdown in a 61-6 rout of Syracuse in the Orange Bowl.
 Starr entered his sophomore season as the Crimson Tide’s starting quarterback, safety, and punter.
 He led Alabama to a 6-3-3 record and a berth in the Cotton Bowl, a 28-6 loss to Rice.
 Starr was also second in the nation in punting with an average of 41.4 yards per attempt.